-One of the most attractive features of custom wood chairs are that they come in gorgeous colors.
-These include the intricate swirls and strokes of brown from the tree rings they were harvested from.
+One of the most attractive features of custom wood chairs is that they come in gorgeous colors.
+These include the intricate swirls and wood patterns from the tree rings they were harvested from.
 Choosing the best color for your wood chairs is made easy with our finishing options.

-In the long history of woodworking there’s been several developed types of stain colors.
+In the long history of woodworking, there have been several developed types of stain colors.
 In fact, wood furniture isn’t truly complete without a stain applied, as this stain protects the wood from absorbing water, dirt, and other undesirables over time.
 Stain also enhances the appearance of the wood, which can best display the wood grain or add tones of color.

-Several dining rooms and function halls have wood detailing that they’d like to have match with their furniture.
-Thanks to our customization options, we can offer custom stain colors for all Eustis Chairs without an upcharge.
-As long as we have a stain sample, we can match your exact mill work or furniture – like tables – manufactured by other companies.
+Several dining rooms and function halls have wood detailing that they’d like to have match the furniture.
+Thanks to our customization options, we can offer custom stain colors for all Eustis Chairs without an up-charge.
+As long as we have a stain sample, we can match your exact millwork or furniture – like tables – manufactured by other companies.

-We have some clients, such as the Otesaga Resort Hotel (pictured above) that requested a paint finish for their seating.
-Several layers of paint on a hardwood chair leaves a creamy finish to the chair that hides its wood grains and texture.
+We have some clients, such as the Otesaga Resort Hotel (pictured above), that request a paint finish for their seating.
+Several layers of paint on a hardwood chair produces a creamy finish to the chair that hides its wood grains and texture.
 With thin layers of paint, however, the grain and texture can show through for a dramatic look.

 More Options for Custom Wood Chairs

-Further modifications can include distressing, which will give your custom wood chair finish a weather worn look, or finishes that give the wood either a glossy or matte coating.
-There’s even an option to combine hardwood species and finishes in a chair as the design allows; our biggest chair for this is the Northampton, which offers a study in contrasts for eye-catching beauty.
+Further modifications can include distressing, which will give your custom wood chair finish a weather-worn look, or finishes, which will give the wood either a glossy or matte coating.
+There’s even an option to combine hardwood species and finishes in a chair as the design allows; our best chair for this is the Northampton, which offers a study in contrasts for eye-catching beauty.